Puki4556/Vaccinator/README.md

 # Vaccinator

 ## Prologue
-For the last six years I have been working in cyber security.
+I have been working in cyber security from 2012.
 I am tired to be always behind the attackers.
 This tool is supposed to prevent some of the malwares to even run in my organistration.
 This tool is supposed to vaccinate the workstation.